Airedale Terrier

 Interesting facts about the Airedale Terrier

-From 1864 onwards, early Airedales were called Working, Waterside, and Bingley Terriers before settling on their current name
+From 1864 onwards, early Airedales were called Working, Waterside, and Bingley Terriers before settling on their current name based on their origin in England's Aire Valley.

-An Airedale has won Best in Show at Westminster Dog Show four times: 1912, 1919, 1922, and 1933
+An Airedale has won the prestigious Best in Show at the Westminster Kennel Club Dog Show four times: in 1912, 1919, 1922, and 1933.

 FAQ